blueseph/amuse/README.md

 ```

 ### notes
-amuse supports node 8 with the harmony flag only.

 you might have to add your own flavor of database connection - postgres, maria, sqlserver. just npm install it.

 please don't use this in production yet. thanks a bunch